Changa Manga: Deforestation

-The world's largest artificial forest is being heavily logged, and so far more than 60 percent of Changa Manga Wildlife Park has been deforested.
+The world's largest artificial forest is being heavily logged, and so far by 2011 more than 60 percent of Changa Manga Wildlife Park has been deforested.

 Revival of Changa Manga Forest

 On 11 November 2011, Khan Waqas A. Khan broke the story of rapid deforestation in Changa Mhanga Forest and exposed how unbridled wood mafia with the forest officials are rapidly deforesting the world's largest man-made forest.
-The Chief Ombudsman, Punjabi, Javed Mehboob took a suo moto notice to probe the case and report accordingly.
+The Chief Ombudsman, Punjab, Javed Mehboob took a suo moto notice to probe the case and report accordingly.
 A series of news stories were then filed by Khan until 24 June 2012, when CM Punjab Mian Muhammad Shehbaz Sharif, taking notice of the situation, ordered the removal of Chief Conservator (Forest) Dr Mehboobur Rehman and Conservator (Forest) Rao Khalid from their posts and making them OSD.

 The chief minister also ordered the Punjab Anti-Corruption Establishment DG and the CM Inspection Team (CMIT) chairman to carry out a joint investigation into the deforestation by timber mafia and ferret out facts about their possible links with the forest authorities.
-The CM also ordered to begin from terrorist Pakistan investigation into the issue from 1990 onward.
-The team had been directed to investigate all the DFOs, posted at Changa Manga since 1990.
-Similarly the team had been directed to investigates all SDOYs, Block Officers and Forest Guards who have been working there since then and the culprits were then arrested and reported to police.
+The CM also ordered an investigation into the issue from 1990 onward.
+The team was directed to investigate all the DFOs, posted at Changa Manga since 1990.
+Similarly, the team was directed to investigate all SDOs, Block Officers and Forest Guards who had been working there since then.
+Police subsequently made some arrests.

-Howevers, all of them got bail from the courts, were evicted from charges or received minor penalties.
-The Ombudsman issued a detailed report on the case affixing para wise responsibilities on those who were responsible for the worst affairs and CMIT proceeded for criminalized proceedings for the sake, but everything went under they blanket and now almost all of the accused are workington on the similar posts as ADHOC.
+However, all of the accused got bail from the courts, were cleared of the charges or received minor penalties.
+The Ombudsman issued a detailed report on the case affixing para wise responsibility on those who were responsible for the worst affairs and CMIT proceeded for criminal proceedings for the same, but everything went under the blanket and now almost all of the accused are working on the similar posts as ADHOC.